BrentSeidel/PDP-11/macro-11/README.md

 ## STRNUM.MAC
 Contains routines to convert between strings and numbers.
 Numbers may be signed or unsigned 16 bit integers with optional leading zeros.

+## SYSTEM.MAC
+Contains routines to interface with the RSTS/E monitor.
+These are generally not file or I/O related functions.

 ## TEXTIO.MAC
 This contains the I/O routines.
 Note that RSTS/E system calls are used.